pesekt1/SWC3-Web-Server/README.md

 }
 ```

-### Database
+### Database (MySQL)
-- Dependencies:
+- Maven Dependencies:
     - spring-boot-starter-data-jpa
     - mysql-connector-java
 - The self-contained dump file for the database is in sql folder: swc3_springboot_dump.sql
-- Create that database and make sure it is used as a data source by the web server - via application.properties
+- Create that database and make sure it is used as a data source by the web server - via application.properties.
+- Generate the model classes as shown above.
 - Database EER:
 ![database EER](src/main/resources/static/databaseEER.png)

 ### application.properties
 - using environment variables: ${ENV_VARIABLE}
+- Now for the development we set the DATABASE_URL for our local db server.
+- For the production in the cloud, we set the DATABASE_URL to the cloud db resource.
+- When we deploy, the production app in the cloud will use the cloud db resource.

 ```java
     server.port=5557
     spring.datasource.url=${DATABASE_URL}